nipil/transmission-torrent-statistics/README.md

 A QT-based daemon polling transmission instances via RPC at regular intervals.
 Fetches cumulated upload and download amounts for each torrent.
 Stores these information in a database for later use.

-## Build prerequisite
+## Dependancies

-On Debian-like systems
+On Debian-like systems where you build it
 - qt-sdk
-- libsqlite3
 - libqjson-dev

+On Debian-like systems where you run it
+- libqt4-network
+- libqt4-sql-sqlite
+- libqjson

 ## Configuration